daneubauer/rapid7vmconsole/docs/TagApi.md

-# swaggerNexposeClient.TagApi
+# rapid7vmconsole.TagApi

-All URIs are relative to *https://localhost*
+All URIs are relative to *https://localhost:3780*

 Method | HTTP request | Description
 ------------- | ------------- | -------------